February 2008 California elections

-The California state elections, February 2008 were held on February 5, 2008 throughout California.
+Elections were held in California on February 5, 2008.
 Presidential primaries and a special election for a State Assembly seat were among the contests held.
 Seven ballot propositions were also decided on.

 Presidential primaries

 American Independent presidential primary

 Three candidates were on the ballot of the American Independent Party, a state political party.

 Democratic presidential primary

 Green presidential primary

 Seven candidates participated in the Green Party's presidential primary, which is a non-binding contest.

 Libertarian presidential primary

 Peace and Freedom presidential primary

 Seven candidates participated in the Peace and Freedom presidential primary, a non-binding "beauty contest".
 Ralph Nader received a plurality of the votes, followed by Gloria La Riva and Cynthia McKinney.
 Stewart Alexander was nominated to be Socialist Party candidate Brian Moore's running mate in October 2007, but remained on the Peace and Freedom ballot.